 For accessing the on-chip registers it is necessary to write to the part.
-To enable Serial Interface Mode 1, the user must also write to the part.
-Figure 41 through 43 outline flowcharts of how to configure the AD7853/AD7853L for each of the different serial interface modes.
+To change the channel from the default channel setting the user will be required to write to the part.
+To enable Serial Interface Mode 1 the user must also write to the part.
+Figure 34 and 35 outline flowcharts of how to configure the AD7858/AD7858L Serial Interface Modes 1 and 2 respectively.
 The continuous loops on all diagrams indicate the sequence for more than one conversion.
-The options of using a hardware (pulsing the $\overline{\text{CONVST}}$ pin) or software (setting the CONVST bit to 1) conversion start, and reading/writing during or after conversion are shown in Figures 41 and 42.
-If the $\overline{\text{CONVST}}$ pin is never used then it should be tied to $\overline{\text{DV}}{\text{DD}}$ permanently.
+The options of using a hardware (pulsing the $\overline{CONVST}$ pin) or software (setting the CONVST bit to 1) conversion start, and reading/writing during or after conversion are shown in Figures 34 and 35.
+If the $\overline{CONVST}$ pin is never used then it should be tied to $DV{DD}$ permanently.
 Where reference is made to the BUSY bit equal to a Logic 0, to indicate the end of conversion, the user in this case would poll the BUSY bit in the status register.